zyphlar/influxdb.org/source/docs/v0.9/concepts/reading_and_writing_data.md

 curl -XGET 'http://localhost:8086/query' --data-urlencode "db=mydb" --data-urlencode "q=SELECT * FROM cpu_load_short WHERE region=us-west;SELECT * FROM cpu_load_long"
 ```

-## Authentication
-Authentication is disabled by default, but if authentication is enabled, user credentials must be supplied with every query.
-These can be supplied via the URL parameters `u` and `p`.
-For example, if the  user is "bob" and Bob's password is "mypass", then endpoint URL should take the form `/query?u=bob&p=mypass`.

-The credentials may also be passed using _Basic Authentication_.
-If both types of authentication are present in a request, the URL parameters take precedence.

-Bootstrapping a secured system requires that the first administrator is created on the system with authentication disabled.
-Once this initial administrator has been created, the system can then be restarted with authentication enabled.

 ## Pretty Printing
 When working directly with the API it’s often convenient to have pretty-printed JSON output.
 To enable pretty-printed output, append `pretty=true` to the URL.
 For example: